Click Here for the Table of Contents! Gemmological References

 Ametrine is only found in one mine in the world.
 The Anahi Mine in Bolivia is the major world producer of ametrine.
 The mine first became famous in the seventeenth century.
 A Spanish conquistador received it as a dowry when he married a princess from the Ayoreos tribe named Anahi.
 Ametrine was introduced to Europe through the conquistador's gifts to the Spanish queen.

-Synthetic ametrine is now produced in vast quantity.
+Synthetic ametrine is now produced.

 Quartz Family: